 Though no one knows for sure how many died due to the famine, conservative estimates are from 600,000 to 1,000,000 — about 3-5% of the population.
 One study based on interviews of 771 refugees estimates that 12% died in the hardest-hit province.

-The UN’s World Food Programme, an estimated 11 million people – or more than 40 percent of the population – are undernourished.
+According to the UN’s World Food Programme, an estimated 11 million people – or more than 40 percent of the population – are undernourished.
 One in five children are stunted.
 It’s not that the North Korean government doesn’t have the money to buy food on the international market; it’s that it chooses to spend the money on weapons under its military first policy.

 Most of the facts in this section come from this report: Hunger and Human Rights